Martoxdlol/birthday_reminder/README.md

 Run `firebase deploy --only hosting` to deploy to firebase hosting (only web app, not functions or database rules)

+Make sure to change the `web/.well-known/assetlinks.json` file to your SHA hash and your package name and other links in the web page relating to your app hosting url.

 ## Deploy app to firebase

 Just run in a CMD or terminal `npm run deploy` or do it manually by running `firebase deploy`